Mirror, Mirror: Aging Early Courtesy of Alcohol

 The Damage of Drinking

 So, who’s the fairest of them all?
 According to research, it’s not those who consume a lot of alcohol.
 In fact, limiting our alcohol intake could be one of those secrets we’ve been searching for.
 How?
 Alcohol accelerates the aging process.
-Drinking excessive amounts of alcohol, we speed towards wrinkles.
+When drinking excessive amounts of alcohol, we speed toward wrinkles.
 Reducing our alcohol consumption can help us avoid the following alcohol aging effects.

-The dehydration our body undergoes from alcohol intake also affects our hair.
-This dryness makes the hair weak, brittle, causes split ends and gives a dull look to locks.
-Not only that, drinking large amounts of alcohol can deplete our body of zinc.
+- Hair Loss The dehydration our bodies undergo as a result of alcohol intake also affects our hair.
+This dryness makes the hair weak and brittle, causes split ends, and gives a dull look to locks.
+Not only that, but drinking large amounts of alcohol can deplete our bodies of zinc.
 What happens when we experience zinc deficiency?
 Hair loss.
 Too much alcohol and you may look like grandpa long before your time.